Proposition L Election Date: Tuesday, April 7, 2020

 Are there plans for existing and/or new buildings?

 CCPL currently leases all 7 branches and purchased a bookmobile in 2003.
 These all need improvements and updating.
 New revenue would allow us to transform these spaces into more welcoming spaces that inspire learning, inspiration, and community.
 It would also allow us to expand library access in our growing communities.
+The library could also explore purchasing a new bookmobile to serve the county.
 Being responsible custodians of taxpayer money, the Board has chosen not to go into debt, which is what new buildings would require.